Flame detector

-A flame detector is a sensor designed to detect and respond to the presence of a flame or fire, allowing flame detection.
+A flame detector is a sensor designed to detect and respond to the presence of a flame or fire, providing flame detection.
 Responses to a detected flame depend on the installation, but can include sounding an alarm, deactivating a fuel line (such as a propane or a natural gas line), and activating a fire suppression system.
 When used in applications such as industrial furnaces, their role is to provide confirmation that the furnace is working properly; it can be used to turn off the ignition system though in many cases they take no direct action beyond notifying the operator or control system.
 A flame detector can often respond faster and more accurately than a smoke or heat detector due to the mechanisms it uses to detect the flame.